-Financing is provided by Medical Assistance and General Assistance Medical Care payments from the Minnesota Department of Human Services, initial start-up loans from the member counties, and by proportional contributions from member counties, if necessary, to cover operational costs.
-McLeod County did not make any contributions to PrimeWest in 2018.
+Financing is provided by Medical Assistance and General Assistance Medical Care payments from the Minnesota Department of Human Services, initial start-up loans from member counties, and by proportional contributions from member counties, if necessary, to cover operational costs.
+The County did not make any contributions to PrimeWest Health in 2019.